Empirical Welfare Maximization with Constraints: Primitive assumptions and auxiliary lemmas

 We only observe the actual subjective health $Y_{i}$.

 Let $M(1)$ be the (potential) enrollment in Medicaid when one is given Medicaid eligibility, and $M(0)$ be the (potential) enrollment in Medicaid when one is not given Medicaid eligibility.

-Let $C(1)$ be the (potential) cost to the government when one is given Medicaid eligibility, and $C(0)$ be the (potential) cost to the government when one is not given Medicaid eligibility.
-Note that $C(0)=0$ by construction.
+Let $H(1)$ be the (potential) health care utilization when one is given Medicaid eligibility, and $H(0)$ be the (potential) health care utilization when one is not given Medicaid eligibility.
 Even when given eligibility, one might not enroll and thus incur zero cost to the government.
-So given the current expenditure is \$6,000 per \emph{enrollee}, the implied expenditure \emph{per capita under eligibility policy $g(X)$ }is actually $\$6,000\cdot E\left[M(1)g(X)\right]$.
-The reason is that the expected enrollment rate is only $Pr\{M(1)=1\mid X\in g\}$.
-So the per capita\emph{ excess} cost of Medicaid eligibility policy $g(X)$ relative to the current level is
+So the per capita cost of Medicaid eligibility policy $g(X)$ is